nishanth-sundharesan/Duck-Hunt-Game/ReadMe.md

 7. Data driven path movement for the duck.
 8. Sprite animations.

-####You can watch the demo video at - https://www.youtube.com/watch?v=dTLsQ5Og1sY
+#### You can watch the demo video at - https://www.youtube.com/watch?v=dTLsQ5Og1sY

-### The author of this program has no affiliation with Nintendo and in no way tries to infringe their copyrights.
+### This game is written purely for an educational purpose.
+The author of this program has no affiliation with Nintendo or its subsidiaries and in no way tries to infringe their copyrights.

 Image courtesy: http://www.mariomayhem.com